 Genetic testing can help individuals who have a family history of lipid storage disease determine if they are carrying a mutated gene that causes the disorder.
 Other genetic tests can determine if a fetus has the disorder or is a carrier of the defective gene.
 Prenatal testing is usually done by chorionic villus sampling, in which a very small sample of the placenta is removed and tested during early pregnancy.
 The sample, which contains the same DNA as the fetus, is removed by catheter or fine needle inserted through the cervix or by a fine needle inserted through the abdomen.
 Results are usually available within 2 weeks.

 Gaucher disease has three common clinical subtypes.
-Type 1 (or nonneuropathic type) is the most common form of the disease.
+Type 1 (or nonneuropathic type) is the most common form of the disease in the United States.
 It occurs most often among persons of Ashkenazi Jewish heritage.
 Symptoms may begin early in life or in adulthood and include enlarged liver and grossly enlarged spleen, which can rupture and cause additional complications.
 Skeletal weakness and bone disease may be extensive.
 The brain is not affected, but there may be lung and, rarely, kidney impairment.
-Patients in this group usually bruise easily due to low blood platelets and experience fatigue due to anemia.
-Depending on disease onset and severity, type 1 patients may live well into adulthood.
-Many patients have a mild form of the disease or may not show any symptoms.
+Individuals usually bruise easily due to low blood platelets and experience fatigue due to anemia.
+Depending on disease onset and severity, those with type 1 may live well into adulthood.
+Many individuals have a mild form of the disease or may not show any symptoms.
 Type 2 (or acute infantile neuropathic Gaucher disease) typically begins within 3 months of birth.
 Symptoms include an enlarged liver and spleen, abnormal eye movement, extensive and progressive brain damage, spasticity, seizures, limb rigidity, and a poor ability to suck and swallow.
 Affected children usually die before age 2.
 Type 3 (the chronic neuronopathic form) can begin at any time in childhood or even in adulthood.
-It is characterized by slowly progressive but milder neurologic symptoms compared to the acute or Type 2 Gaucher disease.
-Major symptoms include an enlarged spleen and/or liver, seizures, poor coordination, skeletal irregularities, eye movement disorders, blood disorders including anemia, and respiratory problems.
-Patients often live to their early teen years and, in some cases, into adulthood.
+It is characterized by slowly progressive but milder neurological symptoms compared to the acute or Type 2 Gaucher disease.
+Major symptoms include eye movement disorders, cognitive deficit, poor coordination, an enlarged spleen and/or liver, seizures, skeletal irregularities, blood disorders including anemia, and respiratory problems.
+Individuals who are successfully treated with enzyme replacement therapy generally live into adulthood.

-For type 1 and most type 3 patients, enzyme replacement treatment given intravenously every two weeks can dramatically decrease liver and spleen size, reduce skeletal abnormalities, and reverse other manifestations.
+For those with type 1 and most type 3 Gaucher disease, enzyme replacement treatment given intravenously every two weeks can dramatically decrease liver and spleen size, reduce skeletal abnormalities, and reverse other manifestations.
 Successful bone marrow transplantation cures the non-neurological manifestations of the disease.
-However, this procedure carries significant risk and is rarely performed in Gaucher patients.
-Surgery to remove the spleen may be required on rare occasions (if the patient is anemic or when the enlarged organ affects the patient’s comfort).
-Blood transfusion may benefit some anemic patients.
-Other patients may require joint replacement surgery to improve mobility and quality of life.
-There is currently no effective treatment for the brain damage that may occur in patients with types 2 and 3 Gaucher disease.
+However, this procedure carries significant risk and is rarely performed in individuals with Gaucher diseases.
+Surgery to remove the whole or part of the spleen may be required on rare occasions (if the person is anemic or when the enlarged organ affects the person's comfort).
+Blood transfusion may benefit some anemic individuals.
+Otherss may require joint replacement surgery to improve mobility and quality of life.
+There is currently no effective treatment for the brain damage that may occur in types 2 and 3 Gaucher disease.

 Niemann-Pick disease is actually a group of autosomal recessive disorders caused by an accumulation of fat and cholesterol in cells of the liver, spleen, bone marrow, lungs, and, in some patients, brain.
 Neurological complications may include ataxia, eye paralysis, brain degeneration, learning problems, spasticity, feeding and swallowing difficulties, slurred speech, loss of muscle tone, hypersensitivity to touch, and some corneal clouding.
 A characteristic cherry-red halo develops around the center of the retina in 50 percent of patients.